 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for Running Mates, click here.

-"Hilarity runs in the family - especially in the smart, witty, political family in Beth Kander’s clever new comedy RUNNING MATES.”–Francine Thomas Reynolds, Artistic Director, New Stage Theatre
+"Hilarity runs in the family - especially in the smart, witty, political family in Beth Kander’s clever new comedy Running Mates.”–Francine Thomas Reynolds, Artistic Director, New Stage Theatre

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for Running Mates include:
+The production materials for Running Matesinclude:

 Director's Script – Single-sided script with space for director’s notes.